Becky139/mutts-cuts/README.md

 All accounts can:
 - view a page personalised with their username
 - view bookings from the current date to one year in the future
-- filter the table using a jquery support datepicker.
+- filter the table using a jQuery support date picker.
 This has been setup to allow selections from current date to one year in the future.
 - `Show all` button removes filtering and restores table to default.
 - create a booking by selecting `Book Now`
 - the table itself utilizes a hover effect for a whole row to emphasis the record the user is actively viewing/selecting.